RaphaelOmari/devops-challenge-01-master/SOLUTION.md

 -----------------------------------

-## Sample CURL Commands for Testing API Endpoints (For further information on the commands used please refer to the txt file named "os-commands.txt")
+## Sample CURL Commands for Testing API Endpoints (For further information on the commands used please refer to the txt file named "os-commands.md")

 ### 1. **Create a Release**
    You can create a new release by sending a POST request: